trungminhnguyen/zuul/doc/source/triggers.rst

     *pr-reopen* - pull request reopened

+    *pr-comment* - comment added on pull request

     *push* - head reference updated (pushed to branch)

     *tag* - new tag created

+  **comment**
+  This is only used for ``pr-comment`` events.
+It accepts a list of regexes that are searched for in the comment string.
+If any of these regexes matches a portion of the comment string the trigger is matched. ``comment: retrigger`` will match when comments containing 'retrigger' somewhere in the comment text are added to a pull request.

 GitHub Configuration